Finding a job with a new employer Your rights during redundancy

 If you've been made redundant, your employer must allow you a reasonable amount of time off during your notice period to:

-• look for another job
+• look and apply for another job

-• do training
+• arrange and do training

 This applies if you have continuously worked for your employer for 2 years or more, including the notice period.